ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_perfmetrics.rst

 Observations and reformat scripts
 ---------------------------------

-.. note:: (1) obs4mips data can be used directly without any preprocessing;
-          (2) see headers of reformat scripts for non-obs4mips data for download instructions.
+*Note: (1) obs4mips data can be used directly without any preprocessing; (2) see headers of reformat scripts for non-obs4mips data for download instructions.*

 * AIRS L3 (hus – obs4mips)
 * CERES-EBAF (rlut, rlutcs, rsut, rsutcs – obs4mips)